When hail hits, Dent Wizard is ready to restore your vehicle to its pre-storm condition with our industry-leading hail damage service.

 - Schedule your hail repair at the nearest Dent Wizard Facility.

 - Pay your insurance payment and deductible and enjoy a limited lifetime warranty for your hail damage repair through Dent Wizard.

 Frequently Asked Questions

-A standard hail estimate requires 30-45 minutes.
+A standard hail repair estimate requires 30 to 45 minutes.
 During this time, the estimator follows a systematic format of identifying severity and quantity of dents on all panels.
-In addition, the estimator communicates with you to answer all questions they have about the repair and obtains all accurate vehicle information.
+The estimator will also take this time to answer any questions you may have about the repair while gathering information about your vehicle.

-A clean vehicle allows the estimator to see clearly the damage.
+A clean vehicle allows the estimator to clearly see all visible hail damage.
 Dust and dirt can often mask damage, causing inaccurate estimates and delays in the repair process.

-During the estimate process, your estimator and/or the Dent Wizard representative will greet you the the technician will drive the vehicle into the estimating bay.
-Then they appraise the vehicle, taking record of the scope of the hail damage as well as the severity and quantity of dents.
-The estimate is then finalized and reviewed with you, and you will be provided with a printed copy of the estimate.
+During the estimate process, your estimator and/or the Dent Wizard representative will greet you and will drive the vehicle into the estimating bay.
+Then, they appraise the vehicle, taking record of the scope of the hail damage as well as the severity and quantity of dents.
+The estimate is then finalized and reviewed with you.
+You will then be provided with a printed copy of the estimate.

 During the hail estimate process, any non-hail damage will be noted.
 The condition of the car, including this damage, is considered the pre-loss condition of the vehicle.
 Any damage that is not hail-related will not be covered on the repair.

 At the time of the estimate, photos will be taken of the vehicle and any of these conditions will be noted in the estimate.